Actindo-AG/Documentation/Webhooks/Integration/02_ManageWebhooks.md

     ![Select event](../../Assets/Screenshots/Webhooks/Webhooks/SelectEvent.png "[Select event]")

 5. If applicable, click the *Worker* drop-down list and select the worker to process the webhook.
-You can also add this information later after you have created the worker <!--Nochmal am realen UI prüfen-->.
-For detailed information, see [Create worker](./01_ManageWorkers.md#create-worker).
+You can also add this information later after you have created the worker. <!--Nochmal am realen UI prüfen--> For detailed information, see [Create worker](./01_ManageWorkers.md#create-worker).

 <!---Ergänzen, wenn UI vollständig  6.
 Select the Authentification method you want to use.
 The following methods are available:-->